 Assignments & Requirements

+All assignment are due on the dates given and will receive a 10% off the final grade of the assignments.

 Assigned Reading

 The student will complete all of the required reading.
 The student must indicate to the instructor in writing, at the time the Final Exam is turned in, how much of the reading has been completed (partial credit will be given).